Boogerman: A Pick and Flick Adventure

-Boogerman: A Pick and Flick Adventure is a 2D platform video game created by Interplay Productions and released for the Sega Genesis in 1994 and on the Super NES in 1995.
-The Genesis version was also released on the Wii Virtual Console in North America on November 24, 2008 and in Europe on December 12, 2008.
+Boogerman: A Pick and Flick Adventure is a platform video game developed and published by Interplay Productions.
+It was released for the Sega Genesis in 1994 and on the Super NES in 1995.
+The Genesis version was also released on the Wii Virtual Console in North America on November 24, 2008, and in Europe on December 12, 2008.
 The game's lead character also appears as a playable character and the rival of Earthworm Jim in Interplay's ClayFighter 63⅓.

 Plot

 One dark and stormy evening, the civic-minded Professor Stinkbaum was working in his lab above Takey Dump where he is secretly building a machine called Zap-o-Matic that would save the world from pollution by transporting it to a place he called Dimension X-Crement.
 That same evening, eccentric millionaire Snotty Ragsdale pays a visit to the lab to investigate this project and find out how such a thing is possible.
 He is suspicious about the machine's workings.
 After activating the machine, Ragsdale inhales a cloud of pepper through his nose, causing him to let out a mighty sneeze.
 The power of the sneeze breaks the machine, opening a portal.
 Just then, a mysterious giant arm pops out of the portal and takes the machine's main power source: Snotrium 357.
 In response to this danger, Snotty rushes into the men's room to change into his alter ego, the mighty Boogerman, before jumping into the portal to pursue the arm to learn the reason for the theft it has committed.